-Practices are required to submit patient satisfaction results upon Application and annual submission at the end of Q1 thereafter to demonstrate compliance with patient satisfaction standard following Certification via the Registry provider.
+Practices are required to submit patient satisfaction results upon certification and annual submission at the end of Q1 thereafter to demonstrate compliance with patient satisfaction standard following Certification via the Registry provider.

 Administration and monitoring of a patient satisfaction survey is a critical tool for implementing quality improvement.
 Patient satisfaction surveys are to be continuously reviewed and results acted upon if changes are warranted.
 The goals of the surveys are to educate and inform the practice of any patient concerns and to focus and facilitate quality improvement efforts.

-Oncology Medical Home practices must administer patient satisfaction surveys using oncology-specific provider benchmarks, targets, internal comparisons with trends that drive performance improvement.
-The Oncology Medical Home Patient Satisfaction Survey (Community Oncology Alliance) is an example of a high-quality tool that meets the need for evaluation of the patient experience and helps drive quality improvement.
+ASCO Certified practices must administer patient satisfaction surveys using oncology-specific provider benchmarks, targets, internal comparisons with trends that drive performance improvement.